 - Deteriorating Physical Health.
 Physical ill health has a number of causes, but if your mental health is suffering, your physical health is next in line.
 You’ll likely exhibit signs of C-PTSD, which often manifest in disease and other long-term effects of prolonged trauma.

 The Key to Getting Out From Under the Oppression of Patriarchy

-If the method of getting you locked up in the dungeon of patriarchy was a lie – then the key to getting out of that prison is the truth.
+If the method of getting you locked up in the dungeon of patriarchy was a lie, then the key to getting out of that prison is the truth.

 These lies are not just in the Christian community.
 Culture, at large, is saturated in patriarchal thinking.
-It’s such a deeply rooted part of humanity, tracing its roots back to the beginning of time, that we don’t even know just how intertwined its poisonous tendrils are within our souls.
+It’s such a deeply rooted part of humanity, tracing its roots back to the beginning of human history, that we don’t even know just how intertwined its poisonous tendrils are within our souls.

 If lies are what keep us trapped, Truth is what sets us free.
 But what if we’ve been told the Source of all Truth actually promotes this false, gender-biased pile of crapola?